jyothisthaliath/TV-Remote-Controlled-Obstacle-Avoiding-Rover/README.md

   <img src="image/CIRCUIT%20DIAGRAM.png" alt="Circuit Diagram" width="700">
 </p>

-## Software
+## Software and Logic

-The project was developed using the Arduino environment available at the time, with code written in Arduino/Wiring-style C/C++.
-The IR receiver logic was implemented using the IRremote library, and the rover control logic was written around manual movement, sensor checks, and mode/power control.

-### Software Flowchart

 <p align="center">
   <img src="image/Flowchart.png" alt="Software Flowchart" width="500">
 </p>

-## Code Summary

-The Arduino sketch:

-- Reads IR commands from the TSOP receiver.
-- Maps known hex codes to directional actions.
-- Controls two DC motors through four output pins.
-- Samples analog sensor values for front, left, and right detection.
-- Prevents unsafe forward/left/right movement when an obstacle is sensed.
-- Uses NEC repeat frames to maintain continuous motion while a remote key is held.
+The code was developed in the Arduino environment using Wiring-style C/C++.
+The program follows a simple sense–decode–drive loop.
+It first reads the three obstacle sensors, updates blocking flags for forward, left, and right movement, and then waits for the next infrared command received from the TV remote.

+Specific IR hex codes are mapped to actions such as forward, reverse, left, and right.
+The code also handles the NEC repeat frame, which allows holding the remote button down to continue the previous command and gives the rover smoother real-time control.

+Motor actuation is handled through the H-bridge using four output lines from the microcontroller.
+If an obstacle is detected in a given direction, the corresponding motion command is suppressed.
+Sensor thresholds are based on ambient readings captured during startup, which helps the rover adapt to surrounding light conditions.

 ## Circuit and Design

-The circuit is centered around the ATmega328P, with a 16 MHz crystal, TSOP1738 IR module, L293D motor driver, LM7805 regulator, and three IR sensing channels.
-The report also includes a block diagram, full circuit diagram, PCB layout, and fabrication notes covering screen printing, etching, drilling, mounting, and soldering.
+The circuit is centered around the ATmega328P microcontroller, 16 MHz crystal, TSOP1738 IR module, L293D motor driver, LM7805 regulator, and three DIY IR based obstacle sensors.
+The full report includes the full circuit diagram, PCB layout, and the fabrication process used to move the design from prototype board testing to a custom PCB.

 ### PCB Layout and Component Layout